StringManolo/vulnera/CONTRIBUTE.md

 # Contribute

+## If you unsure
+If you unsure how to contribute after read this file, just open a new issue with your questions.

 ### Servers
 If you want to submit your own server on a pull request, also submit:
 - new folder with the name of the vulnerability under servers folder